-The Morspoort, located on the Morssingel, is one of the two remaining city archways or ports of Leiden.
+The Morspoort, located on the Morssingel, is one of the two remaining city gates of Leiden.
 Formerly there were eight in the city.
-It has been the western city’s port ever since 1611.
-Originally the port was made of wood but in 1669 it was converted into stone so that it could be used again.
+It has been the western city gate since 1611.
+Originally the gate was made of wood but in 1669 it was converted into stone so that it could be used again.

-The port and the corresponding bridge are both national monuments.
+The gate and the corresponding bridge are both national monuments.

 The Morspoort barracks were built in 1817 on the Galgewater or “Gallows Waterway”.
 Infantry and riding equipment was used here until 1940.
 After this date the barracks were used as a teaching centre for corporal military cooks until this function was moved to the city of Haarlem in 1981.

 The guardhouse of the Morspoort barracks